Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-This work highlights a broader paradigm in neutrino cosmology, where the degeneracy between neutrinos and neutrino-like dark radiation opens up new avenues for addressing cosmological tensions while respecting BBN and terrestrial constraints.
-We demonstrated this with a simple Type-I seesaw framework which provides a neutrino-mediator coupling that is weak enough to evade current laboratory bounds while impacting cosmology effectively via a strongly self-interacting dark sector.
+{\textbf{\textit{Conclusion.--}}} This work highlights a broader paradigm in neutrino cosmology, where the degeneracy between neutrinos and neutrino-like dark radiation opens up new avenues for addressing several cosmological tensions while respecting BBN and terrestrial constraints.
+We demonstrated this with a simple type-I seesaw framework that provides a neutrino-mediator coupling that is weak enough to evade current laboratory bounds while impacting cosmology effectively via a strongly self-interacting dark sector.
+In particular, the specific choice of our model parameters predicts an MeV-scale sterile neutrino, which is cosmologically allowed for sufficiently low reheating temperatures $T_{\rm rh}\lesssim 1$ GeV, while remaining accessible to laboratory probes.
 Future precision measurements of the high-$\ell$ CMB modes~\cite{Das:2023npl}, LSS, and 21-cm probes~\cite{Libanore:2025ack}, as well as laboratory searches for absolute neutrino mass~\cite{KATRIN:2022ayy, Project8:2022wqh} and sterile neutrinos~\cite{Abdullahi:2022jlv}, will be crucial for distinguishing conventional neutrinos from such self-interacting dark sector scenarios. \acknowledgments